oracle-livelabs/adb/shared/adb-load-analyze-workshop/develop-dashboards/develop-dashboards.md

     ![Final workbook.](./images/final-workbook.png " ")

 At this point, with very few steps, you now have something that can further bring your data to life and you can begin to make some data-driven decisions.
 As you share this with others, more people will want to gain access to and benefit from the data.
-To enable this, the Oracle Autonomous Database is easy to use, fast, elastic, and will be able to quickly scale to meet your growing data and user base.
+To enable this, the Oracle Autonomous AI Database is easy to use, fast, elastic, and will be able to quickly scale to meet your growing data and user base.

 You may now **proceed to the next lab**.